mark1ad/mark1ad.github.io/README.md

 # mark1ad.github.io

+This project is using MVC.
+The model object contains all of the data.
+The view object will  do all the changes to the html.
+The controller object is the brains of the operation.

-1. Each row of the board will be in its own div to make layout easier.
+Each row of the board will is in its own div to make layout easier.

+The model and controller objects are pure vanilla javascript.
+The view object uses vanilla javascript and jQuery.

+The board in the model object is 10x10 instead of 8x8.
+The outer row will marked as occupied.
+This eliminates the need for special processing of edge pieces.